cse110-fa22-group28/cse110-fa22-group28/specs/adrs/deployment-platform-choice-adr.md

 ## Decision Drivers

-* Primary driver: platform that is able to correctly and easily show or webpage
+* Primary driver: platform that is able to correctly and easily show our webpage
 * Secondary driver: platform that can automatically deploy new updates and has a free service

 ## Considered Options